dart-lang/site-www/src/_guides/language/language-tour.md

 Most computers, even on mobile platforms, have multi-core CPUs.
 To take advantage of all those cores, developers traditionally use shared-memory threads running concurrently.
-However, shared-state concurrency is error prone and can lead to complicated code.
+However, shared-state concurrency is error-prone and can lead to complicated code.

 Instead of threads, all Dart code runs inside of *isolates*.
-Each isolate has its own memory heap, ensuring that no isolate’s state is accessible from any other isolate.
+Each isolate has its memory heap, ensuring that no isolate’s state is accessible from any other isolate.

 For more information, see the following: